-Maps: Beartooth Publishing, Absaroka Beartooth Wilderness, USGS Livingston Peak, and Brisbin
+Maps: Beartooth Publishing, Absaroka Beartooth Wilderness or National Geographic, Absaroka Beartooth Wilderness West, USGS Livingston Peak, and Brisbin

 Getting There: From Livingston, head south on Highway 89 for 3 miles.
 Turn left on East River Road and continue another 2.7 miles.
 Turn left again, on Suce Creek Rd, marked by a street sign as well as a brown National Forest sign.
 Follow the dirt and gravel road 1.5 miles to another Forest Service access sign and turn right.
+You are entering the Custer Gallatin National Forest.
 Drive 1.5 miles to the trailhead.

 Read about this trail and many others in Robert Stone’s Day Hikes Around Bozeman, Montana.